-Assam had highest crime rate against women in 2021, crimes against children rose 16% in India: NCRB
+Assam recorded highest crime rate against women in 2021 for the fifth consecutive year: NCRB data

 Overall, 60.96 lakh crimes were registered in the country last year, a decline of 7.6% from 2020.